-- This breathing can be done lying down or seated
+- This breathing can be done lying down or seated.
+Make yourself comfortable.

 - Close your eyes.
 Let your shoulders relax.

 - First take your attention within and notice what each part of your body is feeling.
 Feel your mind slowing down and your body relaxing.

 - Next, place your hands on your belly.
 As you slowly inhale, feel your belly rise.
 This is a slow, gentle inhalation.
 Feel connected with the surface you’re lying /seated on.

 - As you exhale, allow the stress to gently fall away from you, as if a sweater is slipping off your shoulders.

 - Don’t try to control your breathing, simply let the breath go.
 Your body knows what to do.

 - Remain like this for a minute or two, then open your eyes.